Blake1194/ai-os/checkpoints/checkpoint-001-current-state.md

 - destructive environment changes
 - live system deployment

-This means recovery can safely resume from documentation, planning, workflow, and specification work without needing to unwind risky implementation changes.
+This means recovery can safely resume from repo-based planning and build sequencing without needing to unwind risky implementation changes.